TV Jornal do Brasil

-TV Jornal do Brasil (better known as TV JB) was a Brazilian television network founded in Rio de Janeiro on April 17, 2007 by businessman Nelson Tanure, owner of Companhia Brasileira de Multimídia (CBM), initially broadcast through a partnership with Flávio Martinez of CNT.
+TV Jornal do Brasil (better known as TV JB) was a Brazilian television network founded in Rio de Janeiro on April 17, 2007, by businessman Nelson Tanure, owner of Companhia Brasileira de Multimídia (CBM), initially broadcast through a partnership with Flávio Martinez of CNT.
 The partnership lasted until September 5, when, by court decision, the network had its signal cut due to lack of payment, combined with an internal crisis.
 On September 10, it returned to air through Rede Brasil, which lasted just one week.
 The channel closed on September 17, 2007.

 Initially, TV JB broadcast six hours a day of its own production, from 6pm to midnight.
 The channel had headquarters in Rio de Janeiro, São Paulo (at Gugu Produções) and in Brasília (at the news branch of Grupo CBM).
 The name was inspired by the newspaper of the same name, owned by the same group.

 History

-Jornal do Brasil had already wanted to have a television station since the 1950s.
-Interest was first expressed during Juscelino Kubitschek's term as president of the Republic (1956 – 1961).
-Although well underway, the concession ended up not being granted by the Federal Government for use.
-In 1961, another attempt, with Jânio Quadros as president, also did not go ahead due to his resignation from the position in the same year.
-His deputy and successor João Goulart made talks possible, but without obtaining results.
-In 1973, during the government of Emílio Médici, under a military dictatorship, the periodical was given the concession of channel 9 VHF (formerly occupied by TV Continental) in the then state of Guanabara, which was transferred to Niterói, a neighboring city, then capital of the state of Rio de Janeiro, it was claimed that it was necessary to have a TV station there.
+Jornal do Brasil had been aiming to establish a television station since the 1950s.
+This interest first emerged during Juscelino Kubitschek’s term as president (1956–1961).
+Although the process was well underway, the Federal Government ultimately did not grant the license.
+In 1961, another attempt, with Jânio Quadros as president, also fell through due to his resignation from office that same year.
+His vice president and successor, João Goulart, facilitated discussions, but without success.
+In 1973, during the administration of Emílio Médici, under the military dictatorship, the station was granted VHF Channel 9 (formerly occupied by TV Continental) in the then-state of Guanabara, which was subsequently transferred to Niterói, a neighboring city and then the capital of the state of Rio de Janeiro, on the grounds that a TV station was needed there.

-In 1974, at the beginning of Ernesto Geisel's mandate, the newspaper obtained the concession of channel 9 in the city of São Paulo with the intention of forming a national network, which suffered a collapse.
-The then-presidential director of Jornal do Brasil Nascimento Brito stated that the broadcaster suffered a boycott in relation to corporate sponsorship and federal advertising funds — the periodical criticized the government's nationalizing economic policy.
-In 1978, with the deadline to inaugurate the network running out, the two channels designed for the newspaper were returned to the Union.
+In 1974, at the beginning of Ernesto Geisel’s term, the newspaper secured a license for Channel 9 in the city of São Paulo with the intention of forming a national network, a plan that ultimately failed.
+The then-CEO of Jornal do Brasil, Nacimento Brito, stated that the station faced a boycott regarding corporate sponsorship and federal advertising funds—the newspaper had been critical of the government's statist economic policies.
+In 1978, with the deadline for launching the network approaching, the two channels allocated to the newspaper were returned to the federal government.